-Tyson Fury could fight Deontay Wilder or Anthony Joshua in China if an acceptable offer comes from Macao Boxing General Association.
+Tyson Fury could fight Deontay Wilder or Anthony Joshua in China if Macao Boxing General Association offers an acceptable offer.

 Top Rank boss Bob Arum is exploring the region as a potential stage for Fury facing Wilder or Joshua due to the ongoing coronavirus outbreak.

 Arum has worked in Macao previously when taking boxing superstar Manny Pacquiao to the region in 2013 and 2014.